ryantd42/NY-Legislative-Git/2023/S6481A-2023/bill.md

- York  city  uniformed  correction/sanitation  revised  plan  members and investigator revised plan members shall be a pension equal  to  two  and one-tenths  percent  of  final  average  salary  times years of credited service at the completion of twenty years of service or upon  attainment of age sixty-two, increased by one-third of one percent of final average salary  for  each month of service in excess of twenty years, but not in excess of fifty percent of final average salary, less fifty  percent  of
+ York  city  uniformed  correction/sanitation  revised  plan  members and investigator revised plan members shall be a pension equal  to  two  and one-tenths  percent  of  final  average  salary  times years of credited

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD08526-02-3
+  LBD08526-04-4
- S. 6481  2
+ S. 6481--A  2

- the  primary social security retirement benefit commencing at age sixty- two as  provided  in  section  five  hundred  eleven  of  this  article, provided,  however, that New York city police/fire revised plan members, New  York  city uniformed correction/sanitation revised plan members and investigator revised plan members shall not be eligible  to  retire  for service prior to the attainment of twenty years of credited service, AND
+ service at the completion of twenty years of service or upon  attainment of age sixty-two, increased by one-third of one percent of final average salary  for  each month of service in excess of twenty years, but not in excess  of  fifty percent of final average salary, less fifty percent of the primary social security retirement benefit commencing at age  sixty- two  as  provided  in  section  five  hundred  eleven  of  this article, provided, however, that New York city police/fire revised plan  members, New  York  city uniformed correction/sanitation revised plan members and investigator revised plan members shall not be eligible  to  retire  for service prior to the attainment of twenty years of credited service, AND